 This section describes the configuration and commands that can be used to start the relayer and relay packets over one or multiple paths.

-To relay packets only use
+To relay packets only configure the

-global section of the configuration file:
+mode section of the configuration file like so:

 Then start hermes using the start command:

 The relayer sends packet transactions triggered by IBC packet events for all open channels between the configured chains.
 This is also referred to packet streaming.

 start command, it listens to IBC packet events emitted by any of

 the configured chains.
 Assuming the events are coming from a